 To find out how this story unfolds, Click the ‘Begin’ button!

-Our story begins with Bonedigger, who as just a cub, was brought up in Wynnewood.
-When he was first born, disabled animal trainer and big cat enthusiast John Reinkene brought up the cute little cub at his own house!
+Bonedigger certainly didn’t have a typical upbringing.
+When he was first born, disabled animal trainer and big cat enthusiast, John Reinkene brought the cute little cub to live in his own house!

 Bonedigger’s only friend was a tiger, aptly named Tony after the cereal mascot.
 The two would play together as cubs, but Bonedigger was extremely protective of John.
 If Tony became too playful, Bonedigger was quick to squeal as fiercely as a lion cub can to warn Tony that he might hurt their caretaker.
 Bonedigger didn’t take well to others, but his budding friendship with John was undeniable.
 With both cubs getting bigger, it was time to move them off to the Greater Wynnewood Animal Sanctuary.

 It was time for Bonedigger to move out.
 Click ‘Next’ to see how he adapted to his new home.

 The Greater Wynnewood Animal Park in Wynnewood, Oklahoma is doing the work of hundreds of wildlife sanctuaries.
 With funding low, many sanctuaries are shutting down, but this animal park has been more than happy to take these animals in, and Bonedigger was no different.
 Thanks to their kindness and generosity, they’ve become a full-fledged zoo, and a major Oklahoma attraction.